khufuproject/khufu_opinion/README.txt

 -----------

 All data access is handled by the SQLAlchemy_ ORM_ framework which wraps relational databases.
-Out of the box, any new project created by RapidGiza will have a SQLAlchemy_ database session factory setup.
+Out of the box, any new project created by khufu_opinion will have a SQLAlchemy_ database session factory setup.

-RapidGiza puts the orm model classes inside the ``models.py`` Python file.
+khufu_opinion puts the orm model classes inside the ``models.py`` Python file.
 The active database session can always be retrieved as the ``db`` attribute on the ``request`` object.